Published

 After you leave the hospital, your pediatrician will want to see your newborn within two days of discharge.
 At the beginning of the appointment, a nurse will take your baby’s weight and height.
 Then your doctor will come to complete a body check and have conversations about feeding and sleep.

 This is also the perfect time to bring up all those burning newborn questions with your pediatrician.
-If you’re a first-time parent, you’ll likely have a bunch of them!
+If you’re a first-time parent, you’ll likely have a bunch!
+There will also be many more appointments throughout your baby's first year.

 What if my chosen pediatrician isn’t accepting new patients?